DBX — Dropbox, Inc.

 4. Bad News, Challenges, or Points of Concern

-- FormSwift Wind Down: The decision to sunset FormSwift is expected to continue impacting user growth negatively, particularly in Q1.
+- FormSwift Wind Down: The decision to sunset FormSwift is expected to continue impacting user growth negatively.

 5. Notable Q&A Insights

-- M&A Strategy: The company remains open to strategic acquisitions that can enhance product offerings, particularly in AI and security, as they seek to expand their portfolio.
+- M&A Strategy: The company remains open to strategic acquisitions that can enhance its product portfolio, particularly in AI and security.